A snap General Election is starting in a few days and ending at polling stations on December 12th.

 - Labour to bring create a 45 percent tax band at £80,000 of gross income and lower the top rate tax band cut-in to £125,000 and increase its rate to 50 percent.
 So, the rates would look like £0 to £50,000 at 20 percent, £50,001 to £80,000 at 40 percent, £80,001 to £125,000 at 45 percent, and £125,001 upward at 50 percent.

-- Labour to re-introduce the lower rate band for corporation tax for small profits, whilst increasing the main rate of corporation tax to 26 percent (up from the current 19 percent).
+- Labour to re-introduce the lower rate band for corporation tax for small profits (under £300k p.a.), whilst increasing the main rate of corporation tax to 26 percent (up from the current 19 percent).
+By 2022, the small profits rate will be 21 percent and the top rate will be 26 percent.
+From next year, they will be 19 and 21 percent respectively.

 - Labour to scrap making tax digital quarterly reporting requirements for firms with turnover below £85,000.